 ZDNet’s Zero Day shares the latest in security research, vulnerabilities, threats, and computer attacks.
 ZDNet is aimed at IT professionals.

-Top Cybersecurity/Tech Podcasts
+Top Cybersecurity and Tech Podcasts

 Cybersecurity and tech podcasts are a great way for IT professionals and students to learn more about their field.
 Most of the top tech podcasts can be heard on your laptop or on your phone with such software as Apple Podcasts, Google Podcasts, Spotify, Stitcher, or other apps.